 5. Try the DockAtot

 The nice thing about being pregnant with your second child is that you already have most of the gear you will need and don’t have to do too much shopping the second time around.
 But, there is one new item I know I’m going to invest in that wasn’t around back when my daughter was born.
-I’ve heard rave reviews from pretty much every mama who has used the DockATot, a baby “docking station” or cosleeper that cradles baby in snugly but has breathable sides made for safe sleep.
-Knowing what it’s like to have a fussy newborn who refuses to sleep on a flat surface, I can totally see why the DockATot works, and can’t wait to give it a try.
+I’ve heard rave reviews from pretty much every mama who has used the DockATot, a baby “docking station” that cradles baby in to feel snuggly.
+Knowing what it’s like to have a fussy newborn who hated being on a flat surface for more than two seconds, I can totally see why the DockATot works, and can’t wait to give it a try.

 6. Buy into babywearing.